samihann/cloud-simulations/README.md

 # Cloud Environment Simulation
 ### Description: Create cloud simulators in Scala for evaluating executions of applications in cloud datacenters with different characteristics and deployment models.
-(CS 441 | UIC)